Gitanjalikashyap/Induction-program-/README.md

 ✅ Campus tour
-✍️ My Learnings:
+<br>✍️ My Learnings:
-Understood the academic structure and examination pattern Importance of discipline and punctuality
+<br>Understood the academic structure and examination pattern
+Importance of discipline and punctuality
 Learned about career opportunities in my branch
-Got inspired by alumni stories and startup journeys Made new friends and got comfortable in a new environment 🙏 Conclusion:
+Got inspired by alumni stories and startup journeys Made new friends and got comfortable in a new environment
+<br>🙏 Conclusion:
-The induction program was very helpful in bridging the gap between school and college life.
+<br>The induction program was very helpful in bridging the gap between school and college life.
 It gave us clarity, confidence, and motivation to start this new journey with enthusiasm.